Switching Medicare Plans

 - Switch to a different Medicare Advantage plan

-- Switch from a Medicare Advantage plan to Original Medicare and a standalone Part D plan
+- Switch from a Medicare Advantage plan to original Medicare and a standalone Part D plan

-Are Medicare Advantage plans worth it?
-There are pros and cons you’ll want to carefully consider before you make a decision.
 Once you’ve decided to enroll in a Medicare Part C plan, make note of the specific times it can be done:

-Be aware that if you have Original Medicare with a Medigap/supplemental policy and you switch to Medicare Advantage, you most likely will not be able to get a Medigap policy again if you switch back.
+Be aware that if you have original Medicare with a Medigap(supplemental)Â policy and you switch to Medicare Advantage, you most likely will not be able to get a Medigap policy again if you switch back.

 Can you decline Medicare coverage?
 If you’re enrolled in health coverage through an employer or an actively working spouse, it is possible to delay enrollment in Medicare Part B until later.
 If Medicare hasn’t started yet, there are two ways to drop Part B:

-- If automatically enrolled in both Part A & Part B and sent a Medicare card, follow the instructions that come with the card and send the card back.
-If card is kept, enrollment in Part B remain and payment for Part B premiums will be taken out.
+- If you're automatically enrolled in both Part A and Part B and you've received a Medicare card, follow the instructions that come with the card and send the card back.
+If you keep the card, you will remain enrolled in Part B Â and you will still be responsible for paying your Part B premiums.